spacetelescope/jdaviz/docs/imviz/plugins.rst

 .. note::

+    The shape you see drawn from :ref:`imviz_defining_spatial_regions` is not exactly the aperture mask being used by ``photutils``.
+This is because ``photutils`` uses sub-pixel sampling that is not reflected in the display.

     Masking and weights by uncertainty are currently not supported.
     However, if NaN exists in data, it will be treated as 0.